hamidgholami/accp-cheatsheet/README.md

 	- Cold HDD:
 - The **easiest** way to store a backup of an EBS volume on Amazon S3: Create a **snapshot** of the volume.
 - Amazon EBS snapshots are stored on *S3*.
-- EBS volumes must be **in the same AZ** as the instances they are attached to
+- EBS volumes must be **in the same AZ** as the instances they are attached to.
 - You can use *Amazon Data Lifecycle Manager* (**Amazon DLM**) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes.
 - The Fundamental *charges* for EBS volumes are:
 	- the amount of data **provisioned** (**not** *consumed*) *per* <ins>month</ins>.